ScriptedDeveloper/account_generator/README.md

 # License
 A customized license can be found in LICENSE.

+# Anti-virus scans
+This program might be detected as malware by some unpopular anti-virus softwares.
+Please be assured that those are false detections and you can check the code for any malicious intentions.

+# Exposing the Server to the internet
+With a little tweaks like port forwarding the server and changing the server URL var in the frontend Source Code, you can expose the Server to the internet!
+If you need some assistence, do not hesitate to contact me on Github.

 # Donations
 As most of you know, I have spent much time on this project.
 So if you feel like donating something, feel not free to do so.
 Instead, please donate your money to people in need since I have already gotten everything I need and please disregard the other donation wallet addresses since those are outdated.